ClandininLab/bifrost/README.md

 You must provide your data as NIfTI images with accurate metadata.
 NIfTI metadata includes a specification of the transformation between voxel-space and anatomical space, which is used during registration.
-In our experience the vast majority of registration falures are caused by incorrect metadata.
+In our experience the vast majority of registration failures are caused by incorrect metadata.

 In order to be correctly parsed by the Snakemake workflow you must follow a prescribed directory structure.
 Under your top-level dataset directory there